marfadita/The-Needleman-Wunsch-algorithm/README.md

 * Petr  Shatrov

 ## Introduction
-The Needleman–Wunsch algorithm is an algorithm used in bioinformatics to align protein or nucleotide sequences.
+The Needleman–Wunsch algorithm is used in bioinformatics to align protein or nucleotide sequences.
 It was one of the first applications of dynamic programming to compare biological sequences.
-It is also sometimes referred to as the optimal matching algorithm and the global alignment technique.
-The Needleman–Wunsch algorithm is still widely used for optimal global alignment, particularly when the quality of the global alignment is of the utmost importance.
-The algorithm assigns a score to every possible alignment, and the purpose of the algorithm is to find all possible alignments having the highest score.
+It is sometimes called the optimal matching algorithm and the global alignment technique.
+The Needleman–Wunsch algorithm is still widely used for optimal global alignment, mainly when the quality of the global alignment is paramount.
+The algorithm assigns a score to every possible alignment, aiming to find all possible alignments with the highest score.

 ## Aim
 We aim to implement one of the classical bioinformatics approaches for any two nucleotide or protein sequences.
-For protein sequences alignment we use BLOSUM 62 substitution matrix.
+For protein sequence alignment, we use PAM 250 substitution matrix.
+As input, we use sequences in fasta format.

 ## Workflow
 1. Constructing the grid